IVSoftware/async-chess-game-loop/README.md

 ***
 **Game Loop**

-The goal is to run a loop that cycles these three states continuously, waiting at each step.
-However, the main Form is always running it's own Message Loop to detect mouse clicks and key presses and it's important not to block that loop with our own.
-The `await` keyword causes a method to return _immediately_ which allows the UI loop to keep running.
-But when "something happens" that we're waiting for, the execution of this method will _resume_ on the next line after the `await`.
+We know we want to cycle the game states in a loop, but the main Form is _also_ running a loop of its own to detect mouse clicks and key presses and it's important not to block that loop with our own.
+This requires the use of the `await` keyword which causes a waiting method to return _immediately_, allowing the UI loop to keep running.
+But the `await` acts as a bookmark so that the method can resume on the following line when "something happens" that we're waiting for.
 A [semaphore](https://learn.microsoft.com/en-us/dotnet/api/system.threading.semaphoreslim) object says when to stop or go and is initialized here in the waiting state.

     SemaphoreSlim _semaphoreClick= new SemaphoreSlim(0, 1);